 Dr D.R.
 Jordan, President Australian Sorghum Conference Inc.

-The Australian Sunflower Association invites all industry members to attend the 2019 Australian Summer Grains Conference.
-Recognising the significant agronomic and yield benefits of crop rotations, the Conference provides the best opportunity to share research and technological advances across all summer crops, in a single event at a great location.
-This includes the latest Australian and international speakers on sunflower’s contribution to profitable farming systems.
-The ASA looks forward to welcoming you there.
+The Australian Sunflower Association extends an invitation to Growers and strongly encourages all Industry Members of the Sunflower Value and Supply Chain to attend the 2019 Australian Summer Grains Conference.
+Recognizing the changing marketing environment of the Australian Sunflower Market, our program will look to highlight the burgeoning domestic and international market for Sunflowers targeting Niche and Speciality Markets.
+With dedicated breeding research into targeting market requirements the industry is set to become a profitable rotational option in Australian Cropping Systems.
+The Conference provides the best opportunity to share research, technological and marketing advances across all summer crops, in a single event at a great location.
+The program will include the latest Australian and International speakers on sunflower’s contribution to profitable farming systems.
+The ASA looks forward to welcoming you there..

 Kevin Charlesworth, Chairman, Australian Sunflower Association and Executive of Australian Oilseeds Federation